mgmax/inkscape-roland-cutstudio/README.md

 1. Open Inkscape, create a new blank file.
 2. Open the Extensions menu, then select Roland CutStudio -> Insert Cropmarks.
 3. You now have an example file with DIN A4 pagesize and crop marks that should work on a Roland GX-24 (and hopefully many other plotters).
-Changing the page size and cropmark position is currently not possible.
+You can change the page size and cropmark position with Extensions -> Roland CutStudio -> Roland Cropmark Editor.
+4. Choose your margin preferance, paper size and the type of cropmarks to use (three or four).
-4. The following explanation uses separate layers for printing and drawing.
+6. The following explanation uses separate layers for printing and drawing.
 You can also do it in a different way.
-5. Draw your print graphics on the layer "Print graphics".
+7. Draw your print graphics on the layer "Print graphics".
 Remove the "Remove me" placeholder.
 5. Copy/draw your cut lines on the layer "Cut lines".
+6. Hide the helper layer once you are finished designing.
-6. Hide the layer "Cut Lines".
+7. Hide the layer "Cut Lines".
 Print the print graphics on your printer, including the black cropmark circles.
-7. Unhide the layer "Cut lines".
+8. Unhide the layer "Cut lines".
-8. Select all cut lines: Click on the layer "Cut lines" in the Layers dialog.
+9. Select all cut lines: Click on the layer "Cut lines" in the Layers dialog.
 Then use "Edit - Select all".
-9. Open the Extensions menu, then select -> Roland CutStudio -> Open in CutStudio.
+10. Open the Extensions menu, then select -> Roland CutStudio -> Open in CutStudio.

 Now CutStudio should display your file together with gray circles for the cropmarks.
 Note that you must have the correct plotter selected in the CutStudio "Cut settings".